-The extra questions numbered 1 - 6 above are of a kind which is not covered in the text book, but this type of material does appear in other calculus texts; for example I happen to know there is a book by Simmons which does this material and also the book on Multivariable Calculus by Trotter and Williamson does it.
+The extra questions numbered 1 - 6 above are of a kind which is not covered in the text book, but this type of material does appear in other calculus texts; for example there is quite an old book by Simmons which does this material and also the book on Multivariable Calculus by Trotter and Williamson does it.
 They can all be done with dot and cross products and without minimization techniques.
 It is also possible to do questions like 'Find the shortest distance ...' by setting up a distance function and minimizing it by setting the derivative equal to zero.
 My intention is that you should not do these problems this way here.
 I want you instead to get practice in how the dot and cross products may be used.
+These methods work amazingly well, and are actually useful in problems that come up in life.
 The questions also give you practice in recognizing the various forms that equations of lines and planes can take.